jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/SoftwareEngineering/SoEnExercises.md

 3. Try to step through the code and read some variable values.

 ##### Expected Output
-Screenshot when you step though each line as a proof. ( any line is okay, but it should be in debug mode)
+Screenshot when you step though each line as a proof. ( any line is okay, but you should be in debug mode )

 #### E7 - Reading Configuration, Reading Files, Reading file